Tyondai Braxton (USA, 1978), a New York-based composer who made his name with the

 The nine-minute Dead Strings is a bolder statement, fusing

 industrial noise and rhythm, ethereal strings and vocal effects towards

 The one sung piece, J City, is an interesting experiment in

 fractured funk-rock but probably belongs to another album.

 The 42-minute piece of Hive1 (Nonesuch, 2015), the result of

-two years of live performances, debuted a new project with percussionists and Ben Vida on sysnthesizers.
+two years of live performances, debuted a new project with percussionists and with Ben Vida on synthesizers.

 The sparkling and rattling tones of Gracka unwind a